What is 3-Axis Milling?

 Small Hole EDM – Similar to RAM EDM, small hole EDM uses a hollow electrode to pump high pressure dielectric fluid to remove eroded particles.
 Small hole EDM behaves like a drill, it even rotates, but spark erosion allows for ultra-tight tolerances.
 A relatively stress free process, small

 Spark Erosion – Essential to Wire EDM, spark erosion is the process of removing material from a work piece with a series of rapidly recurring current charges between two electrodes.
 The first electrode is the ultra-thin wire, and the second is any electrically conductive material.
-Spark erosio
+Spark e

 Swiss Lathe – A special lathe design, Swiss Lathes are made specifically to provide precision accuracy down to a few micrometers.
 Swiss Lathes hold the work piece on the Z axis using a collet and guide bushing.
 The tools sit at the Z axis, and the workpiece moves.
 This is different from m